 Think of traditional bridal nose ring designs and multiple chains become an obvious choice.
 If you are planning to opt for smaller hoops you can always attach multiple chains to them.
 Amrapali has some great designs in this style that work for every bride.

 South Indian temple jewellery naths are a great option if you are looking to add a royal touch to your bridal look.
-Motifs like fish, temples, mango motifs etc add that much-needed traditional charm especially if you are opting for Benarasi or raw silk lehengas.
-This beautiful fish-design from Amrapali is perfect.
-Raabel is another label that has some great contemporary designs.
+Motifs like fish, temples and mango motifs add that much-needed traditional charm especially if you are opting for Benarasi or raw silk lehengas.

 Minimal and modern